ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 3. From your list of App IDs, select your App ID, then select `Edit`.
 4. Select the the `Push Notifications` check-box, and then:

-     * On Development SSL certificate pane, click Create Certificate...
+     * On Development SSL certificate pane, click **Create Certificate**...
-     * On Production SSL certificate pane, click Create Certificate...
+     * On Production SSL certificate pane, click **Create Certificate**...

         ![Push Notification SSL certificates](images/solution6/certificate_createssl.png)

-5. When the `About Creating a Certificate Signing Request (CSR) screen` displays, start the `Keychain Access` application on your Mac to create a Certificate Signing Request (CSR).
-Click `Continue`.
+5. When the `About Creating a Certificate Signing Request (CSR) screen` displays, follow the instructions shown to create a Certificate Signing Request (CSR) file and then click `Continue`.
-6. For the Upload CSR file option, click `Choose File`, and select file `CertificateSigningRequest.certSigningRequest`.
+6. For the Upload CSR file option, click `Choose File`, and select the file `CertificateSigningRequest.certSigningRequest` you just created.
 Click `Continue`.
 7. On the Download, Install and Backup pane, click Download.
 The `aps_development.cer` file is downloaded.
      ![Download certificate](images/solution6/push_certificate_download.png)
 8. From the menu, select `Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority…`